Clubs & Organizations

 The Otho Winger Experience

 Our professors are rock stars, literally!
-Every other spring, a group of faculty and staff rock the stage in Cordier Auditorium and wow the campus with their musical talent.
+The Otho Winger Experience is a group of faculty and staff rock the stage in Cordier Auditorium and wow the campus with their musical talent.
 The entire campus comes out for this awesome musical experience.
 And you’ll love seeing a completely different side of some of your favorite professors.

 Festival of Trees